viperML/neohome/src/content/blog/deploy-rs/index.md

 pubDate: 2022-01-12T14:49:55Z
 tags: ['nix', 'cloud']
 draft: true
-summary: A short tutorial to install NixOS in a VPS, and use the deployment tool called "deploy-rs"
+summary: Hands-on tutorial on deploying a fully-functional system.
 ---

 [deploy-rs](https://github.com/serokell/deploy-rs) is a tool developed by Serokell to deploy NixOS machines into a remote server.
 It allows for "stateless" deployments, such that the machine that applies the configuration doesn't know the state of the recipient machine.
 I found that the [upstream example](https://raw.githubusercontent.com/serokell/deploy-rs/master/examples/system/README.md) was a bit lacking, so I decided to write a guide on how I did use it to deploy a server to Hetzner Cloud.